11 Best Animation Software of 2020 (Free, 2D, and 3D)

 The market is full of different types of animation software.
 However, every business is different, and every individual has different requirements.
 So you need to establish the exact nature and objective of your work when choosing your software.
 Simply put, you need to determine what you aim to achieve with your animation.

-For instance, if you are looking to create complex, top-notch animations for your professional reel, you might want to go for animation software like Maya or Animation Paper.
+For instance, if you are looking to create complex, top-notch animations for your professional reel, you might want to go for software like Maya or Animation Paper.
 However, if you need some basic animations for your website or online business, you can go with any of the free software tools.

 If you want advanced 3D modeling for video games and movies, go with Maya.